-Why is CAHA looking at game count maximums for youth hockey's age groups?
+Why is CAHA recommending a certain amount of game days or days for youth hockey's age groups?

 Our goal is to increase the number of players playing hockey in the Carolinas and this can be done through attracting more players and retaining more existing players.
 Right now our retention rate after 10U is flat and then declines and we believe this is in part due to too many games which negatively impacts the optimum practice to game ratio.
 Retention is also impacted by the value that families get out of hockey and in many cases the value equation is skewed because families are spending a large amount on travel expenses to play games.
-Game count maximums and geographic limitations are designed to help Associations to maximize the practice to game ratio and to play more games locally within CAHA so that the overall value is increased.
-More practice and less cost to families and players.
-The geographic limitations are for 10U and 12U only and the game counts are for all ages and levels.
+USA Hockey ADM Model recommends a specific amount of game days or games for each age group.
+We want to clearly communicate these to the Associations and recommend that they are followed.
+Ideally, we work to improve practice to game ratios especially at the 10U and 12U age groups where skill development needs to be maximized.